jakobjpeters/PAndQ.jl/docs/src/index.md

 end
 ```

-# P∧Q.jl
+# Home

-Do you like logic?
-If so, then you've come to the right package!
-Check out the [source code](https://github.com/jakobjpeters/PAQ.jl/).

 ## Introduction

+If you lke logic, then you've come to the right place!

-P∧Q.jl implements propositional logic ([with more to come](https://github.com/jakobjpeters/PAQ.jl/blob/main/CONTRIBUTING.md)).
-It is designed to have an intuitive interface by enabling you to write and evaluate logical statements symbolically.
-This is thanks to Julia's support for [Unicode](https://docs.julialang.org/en/v1/manual/unicode-input/) and infix operators.
-Alternatively, every symbol has a written alias.
+P∧Q has an intuitive interface that enables you to manipulate logical statements symbolically.
+This is thanks to Julia's support for [Unicode](https://docs.julialang.org/en/v1/manual/unicode-input/), infix operators, and inductive data structures.

+The implementation concise, only ~200 source lines of code (according to Codecov as of December, 2022).

 ## Installation